-Firm Value.
-Consider the choice of floatation method.
-Decisions, when announced, have valuation effects because they may signal the size of hidden control benefits, which is the only variable under information asymmetry in the model described herein.
-Let $V{\text{rights}}$ ( $V{\text{cash}\offer}$ ) be the conditional expected firm value, and $c{\text{rights}}$ ( $c{\text{cash}\offer}$ ) be the investors' estimate of, or the market's belief about, the extent of private benefits upon a rights offer (a cash offer) announcement at t = 0.
+Firm value: Consider the choice of floatation method.
+Decisions, when announced, have valuation effects because they may signal the size of hidden control benefits, which is the only variable under information asymmetry in the model described below.
+Let $V{rights}$ ( $V{cashoffer}$ ) be the conditional expected firm value, and $c{rights}$ ( $c{cashoffer}$ ) be the investors' estimate of, or the market's belief about, the extent of private benefits upon a rights offer (a cash offer) announcement at t=0.
 Because private benefits are a value loss to the entire firm, the investors' estimate of private benefits is a relevant determinant of firm value.
-The firm's expected value after the announcement of a rights offer is $V{\text{rights}} = a + b (1 + g)c{\text{rights}}$ ; and the firm's expected value after the announcement of a cash offer is $V{\text{cash}\offer} = a + b - (1 + g)c{\text{cash}\offer}$ .
+The firm's expected value after the announcement of a rights offer is $V{rights} = a + b - (1 + g)c{rights}$ ; and the firm's expected value after the announcement of a cash offer is $V{cashoffer} = a + b - (1 + g)c{cashoffer}$ .
 The firm may skip the new project.
 If so, the expected firm value is $V{no} = a - c_0$ , where $c_L < c_0 < c_H$ , depending on the market's estimate of the composition of the two types of firm in the population that skips the new investment.
-We assume $(1 + g)c_H < a + b$ .
+We assume $(1+g)c_H < a + b$ .

-Payoff.
-We assume a full subscription commitment by the incumbent controlling shareholder in rights issues.
+Payoff: We assume a full subscription commitment by the incumbent controlling shareholder in rights issues.
 This makes rights issues seemingly impeccable.
-We do not explicitly consider underwritten rights because, like uninsured rights issues, underwritten rights issues also cannot prevent conflicts of interest due to nonparticipation of uninformed existing shareholders (Holderness and Pontiff (2016)).
-We do not consider private placement because private placing firms are mostly small firms, and this limits the use of private placement in general (Eckbo and Masulis (1995)).
-Keeping simplicity helps focus on the choice of flotation method between the two polar cases of rights offer and cash offer.
+We do not explicitly consider underwritten rights because like uninsured rights issues, underwritten rights issues also cannot prevent conflicts of interest due to nonparticipation of uninformed existing shareholders (Holderness and Pontiff (2013)).
+We do not consider private placement because private placing firms are mostly small firms and this limits the use of private placement in general (Eckbo and Masulis (1995)).
+Keeping simplicity helps focus on the choice of flotation method between the two polar cases of right offer and cash offer.

-In our model, the payoff to the controlling shareholder also includes his or her concern on the market value of the shareholder's equity holdings before t = 1.
+In our model, the payoff to the controlling shareholder also includes his concern on the market value of his equity holdings before t=1.
 For example, controlling shareholders often use their equity holdings as collateral to secure personal loans.
-Pledging of shares by controlling shareholders is popular in many markets, such as in Hong Kong and Taiwan.
+Pledging of shares by controlling shareholders is popular in many markets such as Hong Kong and Taiwan.
 The size and terms of these personal loans depend on the expected market value of the pledge.
 As a result, the controlling shareholder would be happier with a higher market value of the equity holdings.
-The marginal gain or loss of the market value of the security benefits is a function of privately observed over- or undervaluation of the firm value: $f(\hat{V} - V)$ , where $\hat{V}$ is the firm's expected market value and V is the true value.
-Note that the true value at t = 1 is V + E. For simplicity, we use a linear specification for the marginal gain or loss: $f(\hat{V} - V) = h[w(\hat{V} - V)]$ , where h is a positive coefficient ( $0 < h \le 1$ ) and w is the percentage equity ownership of the incumbent controlling shareholder.
-Both h and w are known to the public (see the detailed discussion of h in Section III.D).
+The marginal gain or loss of the market value of the security benefits is a function of privately observed over- or undervaluation of the firm value: $f(\hat{V} - V)$ where $\hat{V}$ is the firm's expected market value and V is the true value.
+Note that the true value at t=1 is V+E. For simplicity, we use a linear specification for the marginal gain or loss: $f(\hat{V} - V) = h[w(\hat{V} - V)]$ where h is a positive coefficient (0 < $h \le 1$ ) and w the percentage equity ownership of the incumbent controlling shareholder.
+Both h and w are known to the public (see a detailed discussion on h in subsection D).